Influence of agent's self-disclosure on human empathy

-The purpose of this study is to investigate whether humans can elicit more empathy when they make a self-disclosure related to a situation in an interaction with an empathy agent.
-As a result of the experiment, it was found that the self-disclosure factor promotes human empathy toward an anthropomorphic agent.
-In addition, interaction was not observed between the appearance factor and the self-disclosure factor in this study.
-We believe that this study will be an important one that separates appearance and self-disclosure as separate factors.

-Although this study focused on promoting empathy, it was confirmed from the results of the experiment that it suppresses empathy.
-By properly using empathy depending on the situation, we think that the impact on humans can be adjusted when anthropomorphic agents are introduced into human society in the future.

-However, as a limitation of this study, participants interacted with the empathy agent by watching a video.
-Thus, the current results are not enough because the sense of distance is different from the case of agents actually introduced into society.
-We will proceed with research in an environment where participants and anthropomorphic agents actually interact with each other.
-In addition, in this study, the appearance factors were roughly divided into two types.
+As a limitation of this study, participants interacted with the empathy agents by watching a video.
+The current results are not enough because the sense of distance is different from the case of agents actually introduced into society.
+We will proceed with research in an environment where participants and anthropomorphic agents actually interact with each other. \\ We need to discuss low-relevance self-disclosure.
+It was observed from a manipulation check that the content of the self-disclosure itself is self-disclosure.
+However, empathy is not always suppressed when relevance is low.
+In the experiments, empathy was suppressed, but it may be facilitated depending on the content, even with low-relevance self-disclosure.
+Therefore, it is possible that empathy may be facilitated by the type and content of self-disclosure, which is different from the low-relevance self-disclosure we used.
+For this reason, it is effective to have self-disclosure that is high in relevance when humans empathize with empathy agents and to not allow self-disclosure if humans do not want to empathize.
+When introducing empathy agents using self-disclosure that is low in relevance, it should not be important whether humans have empathy for the agents. \\ In addition, in this study, the appearance factors were roughly divided into two types.
 However, if a suitable appearance is prepared for each situation, it is possible that an interaction between the appearance factor and the self-disclosure factor may be observed.
 However, appearance factors vary greatly depending on human taste, and humans themselves do not have exactly the same appearance.
 Therefore, anthropomorphic agents should not be judged by their fixed appearance.